 Dark Chocolate and Pretzel Protein Truffles

-As you guys can probably tell from the over 1,000 sweet recipes on this website, I have a *bit* of a sweet tooth.
+As you can probably tell from the 1,000+ sweet recipes on this website, I have a *bit* of a sweet tooth.
 I take care of it through making a bunch of healthy recipes but sometimes, just sometimes, I can’t be bothered making anything.
 Does that ever happen to you?
 You want something sweet and delicious and you want it NOW.

 I was feeling like this the other day – the sweet tooth was properly rude and impatient, passive aggressive in its ways.
 So I opened the cupboard and combined these three things in a spoon: